AI systems recommend your competitors more than you.

 Three independent failure modes.

-A page can fail on any one axis for reasons the others can't fix.
-We score every cited URL on Retrieval, Trust, and Answerability — separately.
+A page can fail on any one pillar for reasons the others can't fix.
+Answerability is the composite; we score every cited URL on its three pillars — Content, Retrieval, and Trust — separately.
+Together they map your Retrieval Surface — the slice of the web AI can actually reach and trust.

 Can AI systems access, crawl, parse, and structurally understand your content?